cogent3/cogent3/doc/examples/application_controller_framework.rst

        return ''.join(['<',super(RNAfold,self)._input_as_lines(data)])

 Clustalw requires the input filename be passes via the -infile paramter.
-This custom input handler from cogent.app.clustalw.Clustalw performs that function.
+This custom input handler from cogent3.app.clustalw.Clustalw performs that function.
 Note that the empty string is returned, as input handlers are required to return a string that should be appended to the command line.  ::